anna-ssg/anna/content/docs.md

 - title : The title of the current page
 - date: The date of the current page
+- scripts: Stores slice of js files to be included

 4. config.yml: This file stores additional information regarding the layout

 - navbar: Stores the links to be added to the navbar (same name as the markdown files)
 - baseURL: Stores the base URL of the site
+- plugin: Stores slice of js files to be included

 Sample config.yml: